qouteall/qouteall-blog/blog/2025/My Views about AI.md

 LLMs can hallucinate, but after knowing the name of the thing you can use search engine to verify.

+## Confusing different things that has similar wording

+This issue is commonly encountered in AI coding.
+For example, `index` can mean the index in different things in different context.
+To alleviate this issue, the naming should be more informative, such as `index_of_xxx`, `index_of_yyy_in_zzz`.
+Similarily all context-dependent things should include context in name.

+## Context rot issue

+## No continuous learning

 ## Generation difficulty and verification difficulty

+For some tasks it's easy to generate solution but hard to verify result.
+For some tasks it's hard to generate solution but easy to verify result.